 Lisa spent 12 months teaching English in a government school in Thailand and ran a summer school in a refugee camp on the Burma border.
-She is married to Andy and before having children they enjoyed travelling; they once lived in hammocks in the rainforest for 3 months as the medical team on a wildlife expedition in Borneo.
-They now have two boys, dogs, cats and chickens and love spending time on the river, sea or the moor altogether as a family.
+She now lives in Devon with her two boys, dogs, cats and chickens and love spending time on the river, sea or the moor altogether as a family.

 Lisa was a school governor for 5 years.
 She has been a trustee of the Childhood Eye Cancer Trust since 2013 and has supported families with visually impaired children, advocating to help them access education services.

 With over 30 years’ experience in the construction industry, Russ has successfully delivered a range of residential and commercial schemes, moving from renovations projects and new build homes, to delivering highly desirable mixed-use developments.
 He has built his own diverse property portfolio in the UK in several sectors, including BTLs, serviced accommodation social housing, supported living and large commercial property.